leichester/cheat-sheet-elixir/README.md

 **Lists** implements `Enumerable` protocol.

 List is a linked list structure where each element points to the next one in memory.
 When subtraction just the first ocurrence will be removed.
+A list may either be empty or consist of a head and a tail.
+The head contains a value and the tail is itself a list.

 - `[:ok, "hello"]`
 - `[97 | [1, 6, 9]]` => prepend